NLB-G-Suite/portfolio/README.md

           This is an **ongoing work portfolio** with examples of past projects: coding repositories, videos, reproducible items...
-                  I have a lot of stuff from 1985 to today.
+                  Most are things done in my spare time.
 Not everything is easy to  reproduce or prepare.
 I will be keep adding things.
           At your service for any collaboration, question, comment, etc.